-To quote K-Pop supergroup BTS, we’re so sick of this fake love, and especially on social media.
+To quote K-Pop supergroup BTS, we’re so sick of this fake love, and especially on social media, where people LOVE to buy fake followers.
 In an online world that’s full of fake news, photoshopped selfies and ‘catfishing,‘ it’s no surprise that brands and influencers are turning to fake accounts to increase their following.

 We understand; having a big following on social media looks impressive.
 Especially if you’re growing frustrated with the lack of followers, engagement or likes your page is getting.
 So it’s understandable that you’d be tempted to pay for fake followers.
 Bots and fake accounts are becoming a common thing on social, and there’s no way to remove every fake account that follows your brand.
 Surely it’d be stupid not take advantage of this?